zihaodeng00/test_diffuser/README.md

 </p>

 ## Original Diffuser Code
 This code is based on the [original diffuser code](https://github.com/jannerm/diffuser/tree/maze2d) from UCB.
-However, some of the packages in the original code were not compatible with my setup, so I made modifications to both the packages and the training code to ensure compatibility and functionality.

 ## MuJoCo Installation